Outcome Expectations for Exercise Scale (OEE)

 The Outcome Expectations for Exercise Scale (OEE) contains 9 statements rated by participants using a 5-point likert scale from 1 “Strongly Disagree” to 5 “Strongly Agree”.
+The OEE was made primarily to study older adults with a low expectations of the effects of exercise.
+If negative or low expectations are found in an older adult, an intervention can be implemented that may increase the expectancy of exercise and therefore create a more active lifestyle.

 Reliability and Validity